antoine71/OC_P12_EpicEvents/README.md

 ## Administration

 The API is provided with an web administration interface.
-This interface is accesible to all users with the `staff` permission.
+This interface is accessible to all users with the `staff` permission.
 ```
 http://localhost:8000/api/admin/
 ```